IanO

 Acquire it, do a mixed-use out to the west.

-in most of those many cities additional density isn’t given away like Halloween candy for the asking which is what in turn creates the value and feasibility for heritage designations and density transfers.
+As it should be if you want to maintain housing affordability.
+Those other cities can extract plenty of developer contributions in exchange for allowing higher density, but at the end of the day the price is being paid by renters and new comers to the housing market.in most of those many cities additional density isn’t given away like Halloween candy for the asking which is what I’m turn creates the value and feasibility for heritage designations and density transfers.

 • 1st